Doomben line: History

 On 3 September 1882, the first 2.4 km section of the line was opened to Ascot (then named Racecourse) to serve the Eagle Farm racecourse, though nearby residents successfully lobbied for a regular passenger service.
 The line was extended 5.8 km to Pinkenba in 1897, mainly to serve an industrial area, including wharves on the north side of the Brisbane River.
 The passenger service was timed to coincide with the starting and finishing times of the workers.

 During World War I and World War II, with deep berthing available to ships at Pinkenba at the mouth of the Brisbane River, troops camped in the Pinkenba and Meeandah area.
 Passenger ships used the Pinkenba Wharf, and were served by special trains running from Brisbane to Pinkenba.

 In the 1950s, earthworks were undertaken to allow the duplication of the line, hence the double-sided, island platform at Clayfield.
 The work included the regrading the line to eliminate the Sandgate Rd level crossing, but the duplication program was abandoned before the second track was laid.

 The line was electrified in 1988, but only to Eagle Farm, the next station after current suburban terminus Doomben.
-For the next five years, services to Pinkenba were ran as a shuttle to and from Eagle Farm, using 2000 class railmotors.
+For the next five years, services to Pinkenba were run as a shuttle to and from Eagle Farm, using 2000 class railmotors.
 All passenger services on the line were suspended in September 1993 as part of a state-wide rationalisation of the rail network, which included under-utilised or unprofitable rail lines being closed or having services suspended.
 Only a few special trains were run on the line on days when major race meetings were held at adjoining race tracks.

-Electric passenger services resumed on 27 January 1998, but only as far as Doomben, with bus connections to the stations beyond Doomben.
+Electric passenger services resumed on 27 January 1998, but only as far as Doomben, with bus connections to the stations beyond there.

 The Doomben to Pinkenba section is used only for freight.
 Queensland Rail occasionally runs special steam trains on the entire Pinkenba line as part of their semi-regular "Steam Train Sunday" excursion service.
 That is the only way people can travel over the full length of the line.

+On 10 August 2026, the Doomben line was numbered T3 by Translink.

 Line guide and services

 All services stop at all stations to Roma Street.
-The typical travel time between Doomben and Brisbane Central station is approximately 18 minutes.

-Doomben line services typically terminate at Roma Street or Park Road, while some peak services continue to Kuraby or Cleveland.
 Prior to 1 June 2025, passenger services didn't run on Sundays or public holidays, after which they operated hourly on weekends and public holidays.

-Passengers on the Airport, Caboolture, Nambour and Gympie North, Redcliffe Peninsula and Shorncliffe lines change at Eagle Junction, those on the Ferny Grove line change at Bowen Hills, and those on all other lines change at Roma Street.
+Passengers for the Airport, Caboolture, Nambour and Gympie North, Redcliffe Peninsula and Shorncliffe lines change at Eagle Junction, those for the Ferny Grove line change at Bowen Hills, and those for all other lines change at Roma Street.